AndrewBubnov/clear-react-router/README.md

 - 🎯 **Type-safe Redirects** - Redirect from beforeLoad hook
 - 📦 **Prefetching** - Preload data on hover for instant navigation
 - 🚀 **Lazy Loading** - Code-split your routes with dynamic imports for optimal performance
+- 📍 **Scroll Restoration** — Automatically saves and restores scroll position when navigating back to a page (preserves user's scroll position)
 - 🎨 **Flexible API** - Use components or hooks as you prefer
 - 📱 **Browser History** - Full support for browser back/forward buttons
 - 🧠 **Context-aware** - Pass and update context through routes